wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 You might be thinking, what is wrong with the code we have now?
 It seems to be working so far.

 The problem comes when you have 20,000 pizzas.
-Then you have lots of instances of the pizza, and everytime you define a new function, that takes up memory in your computer and that is what causes websites and computers to go slow in many cases.
+Then you have lots of instances of the pizza, and every time you define a new function, that takes up memory in your computer and that is what causes websites and computers to go slow in many cases.

 It would be much more efficient to have one `eat()` function that is shared amongst all our pizzas.